rikunert/rikunert.github.io/_posts/2019-11-17-exponential_scaler.md

 df = pd.DataFrame({'original data': data}, index=data)
 ```

-We will try out six different negative exponents which zoom in on small differences to an increasing extent.
+We will try out five different negative exponents which zoom in on small differences to an increasing extent.

 ```python
 for exponent in [-1, -2.5, -5, -10, -20]: